SunSundr/nodejs2024Q3-service/README.md

 ### Docker volumes

-Database files and logs are stored in `postgres-logs` volume.
-Logs could be find inside `logs` folder in that volume.
+Database files and logs are stored in volumes.

 ### Vulnerabilities scanning